jzhang698/Firewall/README.md

 Also, I would have liked to clean up my parsing function a little bit.
 I'm sure there's better ways than getline and stringstreams, but this is just what I was familiar with.
 I'm sure I could have parsed it based on commas instead of traversing the whole string to turn commas (and dashes) into spaces (for stringstream).
 Because I wasn't great at parsing it, I could be traversing the whole file about 2-3 times.
 However, this is still just a constant cost.

 Another thing I missed now that I'm looking back at my code, was that I accidentally declared my struct's data members in the wrong order.
 Now each one has a lot more wasted space.
 I should have declared the strings first because those are 8 byte aligned...
-As of now, there's a good 22 bytes wasted per Rule object that I could have gotten rid of.
+As of now, there's 15 bytes wasted per Rule object that I could have gotten rid of.

 Finally, I know my algorithm isn't the optimal rule matching algorithm.
 So there's the biggest optimization that I could make.
 I just don't know how, but I will look into it after submitting this.